Azure/blobxfer/docs/10-cli-usage.md

 Resume files should be specific for a session.
 * `--show-config` will show the configuration for the execution.
 Use caution with this option as it will output secrets.
-* `--timeout` is the timeout value, in seconds, applied to both connect and read operations.
-To apply separate values for these operations individually, use YAML configuration instead.
 * `-h` or `--help` can be passed at every command level to receive context sensitive help.
 * `-v` increases logging verbosity